Resources and Links

 - The Edmonton Cerebral Palsy Association – The Edmonton Cerebral Palsy Association is an non-profit charitable organization.

 - Cerebral Palsy Guidance – covers cerebral palsy from all angles–from symptoms, causes, and treatment, to daily living information, such as communication and transitioning to adulthood articles.
+Please note this is an american site, and Elves’ families would not be entitled to financial assistance.

 - Cerebral Palsy Guide – provides free educational information, financial options and emotional support for parents and children affected by cerebral palsy.